FrancescoSaverioZuppichini/Master-Thesis/README.md

 *The proposed traversability framework's main blocks in couter-clockwise order.
 First we generated meaningful synthetic ground, then we let the robot spawn and walk on them in simulated enviroment while storing its interactions.
 Later, we crop a region of ground, a patch, for each simulation trajectory around the robot according to its locomotion.
 We label those images using a defined treshold and fit a deep convolutional neural network to predict traversability.*

 ![image](https://raw.githubusercontent.com/FrancescoSaverioZuppichini/Master-Thesis/master/resources/images/querry_krock_traversability.png)
 *Map traversability from bottom to top (up-hill) for the Krock robot.
-The brighter the blue the more traversable*
+The greaner the traversable*
 ![image](https://raw.githubusercontent.com/FrancescoSaverioZuppichini/Master-Thesis/master/resources/images/krock.jpg)
 *Krock*